 Associate Director Early Childhood Education

-Julie Yamada has served as the early childhood associate director at the Pacific Union Conference since 2014.
+Julie Yamada has served as the Associate Director of Early Childhood Education at the Pacific Union Conference since 2014.

-She previously worked as the director of the Pacific Union College Discoveryland Children’s Center in St. Helena, California.
+She previously served as Director of the Pacific Union College Discoveryland Children’s Center in St. Helena, California.

 Continue reading